-Maintain the quality and quantity of black bear recreational opportunities, both consumptive and non consumptive through 2023.
+Maintain the quality and quantity of black bear recreational opportunities, both consumptive and non consumptive.

 - 1. Continue to offer a variety of black bear hunting opportunities, including hounding, baiting, pursuit and spot and stalk as management tools. - 2.
-Review and modify as needed, the black bear baiting Certificate of Registration (COR) requirements (e.g. distance from developed campgrounds, type of bait, timing for bait removal, land management agency approval requirements, adherence to off road travel restrictions, etc.....). - a.
-Require GPS coordinates to depict the location of a bait station beginning in 2011.

-- 3. Increase watchable wildlife opportunities for the public by incorporating volunteers into statewide research projects where appropriate (e.g. collaring, denning, DNA population estimates, other research, etc...). - 4.
-Implement bear harvest and pursuit strategies designed to reduce conflicts between other resource users (recreationists, bear and big game hunters) (e.g. hunting, pursuit, pack size, season dates). - 5.
+Eliminate the need for the bear baiting COR requirement, but allow each bait hunter up to two bait sites that are located in areas outside restricted areas identified in rule. - a.
+Require bait hunters to register bait sites online to capture GPS coordinates to depict the location of bait stations. - b.
+Allow bait hunters to give written permission for other licensed hunters to hunt from their bait sites. - 3.
+Implement bear harvest and pursuit strategies designed to reduce conflicts between other resource users (recreationists, bear and big game hunters) (e.g. hunting, pursuit, pack size, season dates). - 4.
 Coordinate with land management agencies to implement land use restrictions designed to reduce conflicts between resource users.